-In its considerations, the Commission has reviewed the risk assessment produced by Concept Economics that the Panel provided with this Rule change proposal, together with the analysis undertaken by CRA International on behalf of the Panel under the CRR.
-As part of its Review of Energy Market Frameworks in light of Climate Change Policies, the Commission requested that the Panel provide an update of this analysis to assess the impact on reliability of the introduction of the CPRS and expanded RET.
-This was published in December 2008, and the Commission has also given regard to this study.
+In making its draft determination,12 the Commission reviewed the risk assessment produced by Concept Economics that the Panel provided with this Rule change proposal,13 together with the analysis undertaken by CRA International on behalf of the Panel under the CRR.14 As part of its Review of Energy Market Frameworks in light of Climate Change Policies, the Commission requested that the Panel provide an update of this analysis to assess the impact on reliability of the introduction of the CPRS and expanded RET.
+This updated analysis was published in December 2008,15 and the Commission therefore also gave regard to this study.